bimdata/documentation-old/doc_sphinx/guide/authentication_bimdata_connect.rst

 =====================

 There are two possible ways to authenticate depending on your application architecture design.
+You can either:
-You can either access as an application and benefit from authentication capacities or use a user-behavior authentication.
+ * access as an application and benefit from authentication capacities,
+ * or use a user-behavior authentication.

 When use an app auth?
 =====================